Tristanon/Udex-building-project/README.md

 - Design the page of wiki (in Django, HTML, CSS, Bootstrap)
 - Login feature
 - Contribute to this wiki
-- Like/Dislike and Comment (design database & backend APIs)
+- Comment (design database & backend APIs)
 ## Installation
 ## Technologies
 - Fullstack - Django